Federation Square: ACMI (Australian Centre for the Moving Image)

 The Australian Centre for the Moving Image known as ACMI has two cinemas that are equipped to play every film, video and digital video format, with attention to high-quality acoustics.
 The screen gallery, built along the entire length of what was previously a train station platform, is a subterranean gallery for experimentation with the moving image.
 Video art, installations, interactives, sound art and net art are all regularly exhibited in this space.
 Additional venues within ACMI allow computer-based public education, and other interactive presentations.

 In 2003, ACMI commissioned SelectParks to produce an interactive game-based, site-specific installation called AcmiPark, which replicated and abstracted the real-world architecture of Federation Square.
 It also houses highly innovative mechanisms for interactive, multi-player sound and musical composition.

 Transport Hotel Bar

 Transport hotel and bar is a three-level hotel complex adjacent to the southern shard on the south western corner of the square.

 It has a ground-floor public bar, restaurant and cocktail lounge on the rooftop.

 SBS Radio and Television offices

 The Melbourne offices of the Special Broadcasting Service (SBS), one of Australia's two publicly funded national broadcasters, is in the Deakin Building on Flinders Street.

-Melbourne Festival headquarters

-The headquarters of Melbourne Festival (formerly Melbourne International Arts Festival) are located on Level 2 of the Yarra Building.